Assessments for Graduation

 When do students take the test?

-In May/June of the year that they take the English 10 course.
-Students who miss the test will be tested in the following school year.
+Students will take the assessment in May/June of the year that they take the English 10 course.
+Students who miss the assessment will test in the following school year.

 How long does it take to get results?

-Parents can see results for Winter and Spring 2022 test administrations in winter of 2022-2023 school year by accessing the HCPSS Connect system (http://www.hcpss.org/connect/ Standardized Test Scores Tab).
-Paper reports are distributed in spring of 2023.
+Parents can view results for the Spring test administrations in late summer by accessing the HCPSS Connect system (Standardized Test Scores Tab).
+Paper reports are distributed in the Fall of the following school year.

 Are the assessment results reported to colleges?